hmer-package/website/learning_resources.md

 ## Template to set up HME on your model
-This repository contains an R-script [Template_hmer_script](https://raw.githubusercontent.com/hmer-package/website/gh-pages/Template_hmer_script.R) that will guide you through setting up history matching with emulation on your model of interest.
+This repository contains an R-script [Deterministic_Template_hmer_script](https://raw.githubusercontent.com/hmer-package/website/gh-pages/Template_hmer_script.R) that will guide you through setting up history matching with emulation on your deterministic model of interest.
+If instead you would like to calibrate a stochastic model, you can use the [Stochastic_Template_hmer_script](https://raw.githubusercontent.com/hmer-package/website/gh-pages/Stochastic_Template_hmer_script).